SYU2017/Airbnb-Listings-Analysis-in-Washington-DC/README.md

-# GW-Project-2

-Airbnb Listings Analysis in Washington DC
+# GW-Project-2---Airbnb Listings Analysis in Washington DC(2017)

 Our project will analyze data of Airbnb listings in Washington DC in May 2017.
 We will create a dashboard to show variable factor of listings such as price, review, availability and crime in different neighborhoods and estimate their relationship.
 Following is the data origin: